Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 \subsubsection{Defining Misbehavior}

 In literature, there are many different definitions of misbehavior~\cite{Raya2006-Securing,Raya2007-Securing,Raya2007-Eviction,Zhuo2009,Rivas2011}, often implicitly defined by the attacker model rather than explicitly being stated alongside it.
-Misbehavior is a broad term; its origins are somewhat unclear, but it is commonly used for ad-hoc networks when discussing specific attacks that are executed by the participating nodes.
-This as opposed to intrusion or attack, which usually implies an attacker attempts to breach a network (e.g., as in intrusion detection, which we discuss below).
-In addition, our definition of the term covers not only attackers and malicious participants, but also faulty nodes. \emph{Misbehaving nodes} are thus any node that transmits erroneous data that it should not transmit when the hard- and software are behaving as expected.
-We argue that misbehaving node is the type of node we should detect.
+Misbehavior is a broad term; its origins are somewhat unclear, but it is commonly used for ad-hoc networks when discussing specific attacks that are executed by the participating nodes, as opposed to intrusions or attacks.
+Our definition of the term covers not only attackers and malicious participants, but also faulty nodes. \emph{Misbehaving nodes} are thus any node that transmits erroneous data that it should not transmit when the hard- and software are behaving as expected.
+We argue that a misbehaving node is the type of node we should detect.
 However, the literature often distinguishes~\cite{Leinmueller2007-Security,Lo2007,Kargl2008,Lin2008-Security} between \emph{faulty node} and \emph{malicious node}, which are defined as follows:

 \emph{Faulty nodes} are those participants in the network that produce incorrect or inaccurate data without malicious intent.
-Faulty nodes are usually related to failures in sensors, either because the sensor was damaged or because of errors caused by variance in the sensor.
+Faulty nodes are usually related to faults in sensors, either because the sensor was damaged or because of errors caused by variance in the sensor.
 Examples include a heat sensor that is malfunctioning, causing the node to transmit the current temperature to be -50 degrees Celcius, and the error caused by a reading produced by a GPS device, which can cause vehicles to transmit an erroneous position.

 \emph{Malicious nodes} or attacker nodes are those nodes that are transmitting erroneous messages with malicious intent.
+Such messages may also be referred to as deceptive messages, and the attackers as deceptive attacks.
 These nodes are our main target for detection, as they represent a direct threat to the integrity of the data exchanged in the network.
 These nodes can actively attempt to avoid detection, or subvert other nodes in the network to transmit their erroneous messages.
 This definition includes denial of service attacks and exclusion of messages that should be sent (e.g., attacks on routing).
-The goal, source and means of these nodes may vary greatly; we provide some examples in Section~\ref{sec:attacker-types}.
+The goal, source and means of these nodes may vary greatly, as discussed below.